18 Must-Have Negotiation Skills For Procurement Professionals

 • If the other party is not accepting any concessions with their reservation price, then it’s also a fair move to walk out from the negotiations.

-• If it’s the other party that’s hard balling you from the get-go, you can drop your reservation price at once.
+• If it’s the other party that’s hardballing you from the get-go, you can drop your reservation price at once.

 • If you don’t want to close doors with your opponent, you could try getting a concession instead of walking away from the deal.
-Sometimes you have to lose a battle today in order to win a war tomorrow
+Sometimes you have to lose a battle today to win a war tomorrow

 • If you managed to get a concession despite the other party (or you) dropping a reservation price, do consider re-negotiating the deal as soon as you can.